 Mr. Sherman is a Graduate Student in the Department of Computational Medicine and Bioinformatics.
-He aims to improve scientific knowledge for all biomedical science GSIs through a novel curriculum combining traditional classroom education with community outreach.
+He aims to improve scientific knowledge for all biomedical science Graduate Student Instructors (GSIs) through a novel curriculum combining traditional classroom education with community outreach.

 Shoba Subramanian, PhD

-Office of Graduate and Postgraduate Students, Medical School Administration
+Office of Graduate and Postgraduate Studies, Medical School Administration

 Dr. Subramanian is Director of Curriculum and Educational Initiatives and Adjunct Clinical Lecturer in Cell and Developmental Biology.
 As a RISE Fellow, Dr. Subramanian will develop competencies and a competency-based intervention to facilitate creativity and problem-solving in early biomedical sciences graduate students.

 Dr. Tam is an Assistant Professor in the Division of Cardiovascular Medicine, Department of Internal Medicine.
 As a RISE Fellow, he will develop a time-variable model of education for late residency and early cardiology fellowship using entrustable professional activities (EPA) in practice.

 "Innovation requires a movement, a culture and a means.
 RISE will provide a platform for all three; connecting people with different perspectives, skills and ideas towards a new community of educational practice."

 Dr. Rajesh Mangrulkar, Executive Director, RISE